 why shop manta sleep

-Choosing the Best Weighted Eye Mask for Sleep & Why It Helps With Better Zzzs
+Choosing the Best Weighted Eye Mask for Sleep & Why It Helps Your Zzzs

 Looking for the best weighted eye mask for sleep?
 Read this for tips on how to pick ‘em right.
 Plus, how wearing one could help you take the best naps ever.

-If you’re one of the lucky ones who get great sleep quality, then you understand what a big role it plays in life.
+If you’re one of the lucky ones who get great sleep quality, then you understand its significant role in life.
 And if you aren’t, then you know what’s missing.
 That’s how big of a deal sleep is.

 And one that has gained popularity in recent years is a weighted eye mask for sleep.
-This article explains what it is, how it works and why it's a good addition to your nap toolbox.
+This article explains what it is, how it works and why it's an excellent addition to your nap toolbox.

 But first, let’s address the elephant in the room.
 Naturally, you would think twice before sleeping with weight on your face.
 But the answer to this question is… yes, you can use a weighted eye mask for sleep.
 However, duration matters — and so do other factors.

-According to Women’s Health, it's safe to sleep with one if it doesn’t weigh more than 300 to 400 grams (or 0.66 to 0.88 lbs.)
+According to Women’s Health, sleeping with one is safe if it doesn’t weigh more than 300 to 400 grams (or 0.66 to 0.88 lbs.)
 (1).
 So, keep that in mind when choosing your weighted eye mask for sleep.

-Many people wear one to sleep the whole night through.
-But that’s because their masks are designed to put zero pressure on the eyes.
-Direct pressure for long periods of time isn’t without risk.
+Many people wear one to sleep through the whole night.
+But it’s because their masks are designed to put zero pressure on the eyes.
+Direct pressure for long periods isn’t without risk.

 To be on the safe side, by all means, grab restorative naps with your best weighted eye mask for sleep.
-And if you want to wear one the entire night, make sure that it isn’t too heavy and doesn’t apply direct pressure on your lids.
-Remember sleeping all night with a weight on your face isn’t for everyone.
+And if you want to wear one the entire night, ensure it isn’t too heavy and doesn’t apply direct pressure on your lids.
+Remember, sleeping all night with a weight on your face isn’t for everyone.

 And finally, it is not safe to wear a weighted mask at all if you have glaucoma or pre- or post-eye surgery.
 When in doubt, check with your doctor first.